Home » Dessert Recipes » Cookies & Bars » Keto Lemon Cookies

 Can you freeze cookies once they’re baked?

 You can!
 I love baking and freezing keto lemon cookies for later to enjoy.
-Just make certain to store them in an airtight baggie in the freezer and you'll be good to go.
+Place them in an airtight container or freezer bag and they will last for up to 3 months in the freezer.
 These cookies are a bit delicate so it is best to freeze them in a single layer and then place waxed paper, parchment paper, or plastic wrap in between the layers before storing.

 Ingredients